 Tier 2 capital comprises long-term subordinated liabilities, reduced by amortization in accordance with Article 64 of the CRR.
-Tier 2 capital decreased slightly during the reporting period.
+Tier 2 capital decreased marginally in the year under review.

 The subordinated liabilities, which are subject to interest at market rates, have original maturities of 20 years and are due for settlement no later than 2024.
 Some of the liabilities are subject to a contractual call right by Volkswagen Bank GmbH if certain trigger events occur.
 However, in accordance with Article 78 of the CRR, this right can only be exercised with the prior permission of the supervisory authorities.
 The investors do not have any call rights.
 The requirements of Article 63 of the CRR have been met.